Foam Garden

 Floating garden with glass foam

-The AQF Eco-Floatland® was created by Nautilus and contains glass foam chunks, a lightweight, porous material made from recycled glass.
-This glass foam has been optimized to stay afloat longer.
+The AQF Eco-Floatland® is manufactured by Nautilus and contains glass foam chunks, a lightweight, porous material made from recycled glass.
+This glass foam has been optimised to float longer.

-Surrounded by mesh panels, a fine-mesh mesh, coconut fabric, and cork edges.
-Aqua-Flora plants have been placed in the steel recesses, with their roots between the glass foam.
-Between these foam chunks, there are cavities for plant roots and organisms (such as bacteria, fungi and algae) that live around these roots and contribute to water quality.
+It is packed in mesh panels, a fine-mesh fabric, coconut fibre fabric, and cork edges.
+Aqua-Flora plants are placed in the steel recesses, with their roots between the glass foam.
+Between these foam chunks are cavities for plant roots and organisms (such as bacteria, fungi, and algae) that live around these roots and contribute to water quality.

 Schuimtuin schanskorf